hands

 only proportion.

 There is nothing new here.
-Architecture, wrote Vitruvius, is governed by proportion and symmetria.
+Architecture, wrote Vitruvius, is governed by proportion and symmetry.
 The architect’s task is not to assemble elements but to construct relationships—between column and span, void and mass, part and whole.
 Form is not made from parts but from order.

-We read the world as we read music: notes do not matter, intervals and pauses do.
+We read the world as we read music: notes do not matter; intervals and pauses do.
 No element has an identity in isolation.
 Thickness, tolerance and finish do not speak on their own.
 They speak by comparison.

 Colour, too, exists only through relation.